 What is an I.E.P.?

-Part 1 If you’re reading this post, you may be a special education teacher, a general education teacher with students who have I.E.P.s in your class, or a parent of a student with an I.E.P.
-Hopefully after you’re finished reading this post, I’ll be able to help answer some of your questions.
-Let’sContinue reading “What is an I.E.P.?”
+Part 1 What is an IEP?
+If you’re reading this post, you may be a special education teacher, a general education teacher with students who have I.E.P.s in your class, or a parent of a student with an I.E.P.
+Hopefully after you’re finished reading this post, I’ll be able to help answer someContinue reading “What is an I.E.P.?”

 Halloween Write the Room